4ceRT4in/TitanReborn/README.md

 # TitanReborn

-Fabric 1.18.2 Port of the Forgemod Titan
+Fabric 1.18.2 Port of Combat Mod "Titan"

 This mod uses the [Fabric Shield Lib](https://modrinth.com/mod/fabricshieldlib/version/1.7-1.18.2).
 It has been included within the jar so no extra download has to be made.